May 11, 2025Comment(62)

 Advertisements

-James McIntyre, an economist with Bloomberg Economics, noted, “Market pricing has not adequately reflected the risks of maintaining unchanged rates — that possibility remains
+James McIntyre,an economist with Bloomberg Economics,noted,“Market pricing has not adequately reflected the risks of maintaining unchanged rates — that possibility remains.What contributes to this uncertainty?The strong labor market,resilient consumer behavior,robust credit growth,and a weakening currency could all prompt the RBA to delay policy shifts.”

 Error message